ImagingDataCommons/highdicom/docs/seg.rst

 By contrast, pixels in a ``"FRACTIONAL"`` segmentation image lie in the range 0 to 1.
-A second attribute, "Segmentation Fractional Type" (0062,0010) specifies whether these values should be interpreted as ``"PROBABILITY"`` (i.e. the number between 0 and 1 respresents a probability that a pixel belongs to the segment) or ``"OCCUPANCY"`` i.e. the number represents the fraction of the volume of the pixel's (or voxel's) area (or volume) that belongs to the segment.
+A second attribute, "Segmentation Fractional Type" (0062,0010) specifies how these values should be interpreted.
+There are two options, represented by the enumerated type :class:`highdicom.seg.SegmentationFractionalTypeValues`:

+- ``"PROBABILITY"``, i.e. the number between 0 and 1 respresents a probability
+  that a pixel belongs to the segment
+- ``"OCCUPANCY"`` i.e. the number represents the fraction of the volume of the pixel's (or voxel's) area (or volume) that belongs to the segment

-A potential source of confusion is that having a Segmentations Type of ``"BINARY"`` only limits the range of values *within a given segment*.
+A potential source of confusion is that having a Segmentation Type of ``"BINARY"`` only limits the range of values *within a given segment*.
 It is perfectly valid for a ``"BINARY"`` segmentation to have multiple segments.
 It is therefore not the same as the sense of *binary* that distinguishes *binary*